Brexit: tax consequences

 - A major part of the currently applicable EU rules will have been implemented in UK national law.
 This particularly applies to EU Directives, which Member States must implement in their national laws.
 Most EU tax rules are based on Directives.

 And while the secession means EU law no longer applies - unless other agreements are concluded in this respect, e.g., because the UK joins the EEA (see before) -, as long as the UK does not adapt its national laws EU law effectively continues to apply.
 In other words: national law derived from EU rules continues to apply until it is amended or abolished.
 Right now it is completely opaque as to how the UK will be dealing with this.

-The following lists the tax consequences of the UK’s secession if no other agreement is concluded.
+The following lists the tax consequences of the UK’s secession if no other agreement is concluded, resulting in a hard brexit.
 If the UK opts to become part of the EEA it is indicated whether the EU rules will basically be maintained.